iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 The traffic engineering use-cases (4 - 7 above) are achieved by using Iter8 along with a Kubernetes service mesh or ingress.

 ## What is an Iter8 experiment?
-An Iter8 experiment is a sequence of tasks that produce metrics-driven insights for your app/ML model, validates it, and optionally performs a rollout of your app/ML model.
-Iter8 provides a variety of highly customizable tasks that can be readily used within experiments to achieve the following.
+An Iter8 experiment is a sequence of tasks that produce metrics-driven insights for your app/ML model versions, validates them, and optionally performs a rollout.
+Iter8 provides a set of pre-defined and customizable tasks for the following purposes.

 1. Generating load and getting built-in metrics for one or more versions of the app.
 2. Getting metrics by querying backends like Prometheus, New Relic, SysDig, or Elastic.
-3. SLO validation and A/B/n testing.
+3. Assessing app versions with SLOs and business reward metrics.
-4. Triggering events based on these insights.
+4. Triggering events based on experiments insights.
 Events include:
       * sending a Slack or webhook notification
       * triggering a CI/CD/GitHub actions workflow
-      * creating a pull request, and
+      * creating a GitHub pull request, and
       * changing application state (including traffic splits) inside a Kubernetes cluster
+      * sending a cloudevent notification

 ![Process automated by an Iter8 experiment](../images/whatisiter8.png)